 - Climate change: Melting glaciers could raise sea levels by 82 feet, affecting cities.

 Amazing Facts About the Human Body

-- The human eye can see over 10 million colours and differentiate between them.
+- Vision Marvel: Human eye detects 10 million colors and distinguishes between them.

 Interesting Facts About Computer Science & Technology

 - Early Computers: 1940s birthed electronic computers, room-sized; ENIAC, 1945, weighed 27 tons.

 - Ancient Inspiration: Leonardo da Vinci’s 1495 sketch: early human-like robot concept.